 - If you need to complete an apprenticeship: Students whose trades require a certain number of on-the-job hours will need to complete an apprenticeship under the supervision of a trained professional.
 While some apprenticeships include classroom training in addition to supervised work hours, others may require that you attend classes on your own time before you can be fully certified.
 Many community colleges (and vocational schools) can teach you the basic skills you need to supplement your apprenticeship, or, if you began school before learning that you needed to complete an apprenticeship, help you network and secure an apprenticeship as part of the program.

 - If you need a certificate: Students who complete trade-specific programs of study lasting no more than two years earn certificates in their vocations.
 Community colleges and vocational schools alike offer certificate programs, and you may choose between either option.
 Both have proven to be cost- and time-effective options when compared to traditional college, but every school will have its own course of study and tuition costs.
-You might decide to compare the cost of tuition and the program length at both a community college and vocational school near you to find out if community college indeed offers the best program for you.
+You might decide to compare the cost of tuition and the program length at both a community college and vocational school near you to find out if a community college indeed offers the best program.
 Be sure to pick an accredited school so that your certificate is recognized by industry professionals when it comes time for you to apply for jobs.

 - If you need an associate’s degree in your trade: Like a certificate, the Associate of Applied Science (AAS) degree focuses on a specific field of study or vocation and shows employers that you have satisfactorily completed the educational training necessary for a certain job.
 It should be noted that an AAS degree is a type of associate’s degree because it takes two years of full-time study to complete (unlike a certificate), but it does not function like an Associate of Arts (AA) or Associate of Science (AS) degree.
 An AAS degree is often earned as a stand-alone degree by a student who wants to begin working immediately following graduation.
 Students will not be required to take the same general education courses needed for AA or AS degrees.
 Because their coursework is tailored to a specific career and not an academic field of study, students who earn an AAS will find it harder to transfer their credits should they decide to attend four-year schools later on.
 If you are considering an AAS degree program, you should already know what future career you would like to have and you should have no intention of returning to school for a bachelor’s degree in the near future.